-Are you looking for creative writing story prompts?
+Are you looking for a fun creative writing story prompt?
 Here’s a tried and tested one, with an example of how it’s done.

 This is an exercise we’ve done a few times at the Young Writers Group.